lulav/LRS_Documentation/docs_citros_web/simulations/sim_overview.md

 ![png](img/runs0.png "Runs page overview")

+The provided workflow and the main features are:

 1. **Accessing the Simulations' List Page:**

    Navigate the "Runs" page using corresponding button in the main navigation bar.
 Log in to your account if prompted.